-As you can see on the photo, the watch uses a set of rather unusual “movable” lugs with a specified width of 22 millimeters, which basically means that it will be extremely difficult to find either a replacement strap or a bracelet without ruining the timekeeper’s balanced and very clean look.
+As you can see on the photo, the watch uses a set of rather unusual “movable” lugs with a specified width of 22 millimeters, which basically means that it will be extremely difficult to find either a replacement strap or a bracelet without ruining the timekeeper’s balanced and clean look.

 Like the new Zenith Pilot Montre d’Aeronef Type 20 GMT 1903 Limited Edition (Ref.
 96.2431.693/ 21.C740) that was released almost four months ago in January 2014 and featured the same diameter of 48 millimeters, this limited edition version of the F104 Pilot uses a “vintage” typeface to print its 12 luminous Arabic numerals.

-However, there is a very nice twist to it: the slightly oversized “6” was modified to look as a stylized “G” of the Latin alphabet referring to the brand’s name.
-Some people will probably find the modification negligible, but that’s those small things that make big difference when it comes to such overpriced things as premium cars, watches and this sort of things.
+However, there is a nice twist to it: the slightly oversized “6” was modified to look like a stylized “G” of the Latin alphabet referring to the brand’s name.
+Some people will probably find the modification negligible, but that’s those small things that make a big difference when it comes to such overpriced things as premium cars, watches and this sort of things.

 I am also quite impressed by the way the guys from Glycine put to good use 2824-2’s inherent deficiency: the mechanism’s small size allowed them to make the busy dial with its two chapter rings, a calendar window at 3 hours and seconds scale look especially light and clean with a lot of air to breeze.